Adenovirus vaccine, live (By mouth)

 Adenovirus Vaccine Type 4, Live (AD-e-noe-vye-rus VAX-een type 4, lyve), Adenovirus Vaccine Type 7, Live (AD-e-noe-vye-rus VAX-een type 7, lyve)

 Prevents febrile (with fever) acute respiratory disease (ARD) caused by adenovirus type 4 and type 7.
-Given to military personnel who are 17 to 50 years of age.

 When This Medicine Should Not Be Used

 - A nurse or other trained health professional will give you this vaccine.

 - Swallow the tablet whole.
 Do not break, crush, or chew it.